 The latest toilets have sensors to open the seat cover, warm seats, night lighting, and wash and dry capabilities to lower your use of toilet paper.

 Now you can have the perfect temperature for your bath or shower, with no worries about it being too hot or too cold.

 Top RoomSketcher Tip!You can easily update an outdated bathroom design with new fronts and hardware.
 Use minimalist hardware, or change the vanity drawers or doors with fronts that don’t have any profiling.

 How to Visualize Your Contemporary Bathroom

 These days, it’s easy to visualize all your design ideas on your computer or tablet.
 It’s a great way to try out colors and styles without committing to anything until you are sure of your design.
 Take a look at this overview of how you could use the software app, RoomSketcher, to visualize your bathroom online.

 All of the photos in this article were created in the RoomSketcher App.
 With RoomSketcher, every user can access the RoomSketcher App and take snapshots for free, so you can start planning your contemporary style bathroom straight away.

-Once your bathroom design is ready, upgrade to RoomSketcher VIP or Pro for awesome 3D features such as – 3D Photos, 3D Floor Plans, and interactive Live 3D!
+Once your bathroom design is ready, upgrade to a paid RoomSketcher subscription for awesome 3D features such as – 3D Photos, 3D Floor Plans, and interactive Live 3D!